yfqiu-nlp/mfact-summ/README.md

-# Detecting and Mitigating Hallucinations in Cross-Lingual Transfer for Abstractive Summarisation
+# Detecting and Mitigating Hallucinations in Multilingual Summarisation

-Code and materials for the [paper]() "Detecting and Mitigating Hallucinations in Cross-Lingual Transfer for Abstractive Summarisation".
+Code and materials for the [paper]() "Detecting and Mitigating Hallucinations in Multilingual Summarisation".

 Please see the detailed instructions for using our mFACT metrics in [mfact](mfact/), and for using our loss weighing model in [loss-weighting](loss-weighting).